slingr-stack/google-calendar-package/README.md

 ## Configuration

-In order to use the Google Calendar endpoint you must create an app in the [Google Developer Console](https://console.developers.google.com) by following these instructions:
+To use the Google Calendar package you must create an app in the [Google Developer Console](https://console.developers.google.com) by following these instructions:

 - Create a Google Cloud project for your Google Calendar app.